 Kengo Kuma completed his first building in Australia: a spiraling six-story structure at the heart of Sydney’s darling square district.
-The civic center is known as ‘The Darling Exchange’ and contains a library with spaces to support creative and technology startups, a ground floor market hall, a childcare center, and a rooftop bar with views over the neighboring park.
+The civic center is known as ‘The Darling Exchange’.
+It features a library with spaces designed to support creative and technology startups, a ground-floor market hall, a childcare center, and a rooftop bar offering views over the neighboring park.

 The Darling Exchange Library Technical Information